HarryStevens/d3-marcon/README.md

 - *margin* is an object with four additional numerical properties: *top*, *bottom*, *left*, and *right*.
 - *width* is a number representing the width of the visualization.
 - *height* is a number representing the height of the visualization.
-- *svg* is a D3 selection of the svg element the contains the visualization.
+- *svg* is a D3 selection of the svg element containing the visualization.

 ### Options
 You can pass up to seven options to customize the return object.